eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 ### Importing keys from another validator instance

 If you are migrating to eth-docker from another validator node that uses systemd or some other init system, please see [SwitchClient.md](../Support/SwitchClient.md) and [Moving.md](../Support/Moving.md) for advice.
-Ultimately, you'll likely need to move files manually to your docker volume mount.
+Ultimately, you'll likely need to export your keys from your old client and move them to your new node manually, and then use eth-docker's key management commands to import the keys into clients managed by eth-docker.

 For exmample, for moving from a system+prysm setup, you'll want to use prysm's [export functionality](https://docs.prylabs.network/docs/advanced/migrating-keys).
 For other clients, check their official documentation to find out how to export your validator keys.
 You can then use eth-docker's key management API to import your keys with `./ethd keys import`.